— Read first

 The permanent standard — expected by end of 2026 — will codify and likely expand the current requirements.
 Every existing plan will need to be reviewed against the new standard.
 Organizations on our annual retainer will have that update managed proactively as part of their program.

 HR consultants are trained in employment law and policy.
 We are trained in behavioral threat assessment, operational security program design, and the investigative methodology that backs a plan when a real threat surfaces.
-The WAVR-21 framework we use is the same instrument used by university threat assessment offices, corporate security teams, and government protective intelligence programs.
+We assess through the KTI-W — our proprietary structured professional judgment instrument, grounded in the same public-domain science used by university threat assessment offices, corporate security teams, and government protective intelligence programs.

 — Related capability